Both a character study and mystery, HBO’s Mare of Easttown follows a small-town detective, played by Kate Winslet, who’s haunted by an unsolved case.

 The look of the show, which is set it in blue-collar, semi-rural Philadelphia, “needed to be naturalistic, all about the acting,” Zobel said.
 “We weren’t trying to make a show with an aggressive visual style that would impact the naturalism of the acting.
 The style of the show grew out of the two of us [with Richardson] interacting with each other.”

 Richardson’s other major TV experience on TV was the first season of Yellowstone.
-Of Mare he says, in an interview with Daniel Eagan at Below The Line, “I loved the idea of being able to sculpt the entire arc of the show… In a show like Mare, audiences are tracking both the information being given them in scenes, and the richness of the underlying character arcs.”
+Of Mare he says, in a separate interview with Eagan, “I loved the idea of being able to sculpt the entire arc of the show… In a show like Mare, audiences are tracking both the information being given them in scenes, and the richness of the underlying character arcs.”

 He worried about the scope and scale of the story.
 “There were so many scenes that took place in these domestic environments and a lot of simple dialog scenes in small spaces,” he said during a “Gold Derby Meet the Experts: Cinematographers“ panel discussion.